huggingface/blog/starchat-alpha.md

 conda create -n starchat python=3.10 && conda activate starchat
 ```

 Next, we install PyTorch v1.13.1.
-Since this hardware-dependent, we direct you to the PyTorch Installation Page for this step.
+Since this is hardware-dependent, we direct you to the PyTorch Installation Page for this step.
 Once you've installed it, install the rest of the project dependencies:

 ```shell
 pip install -r requirements.txt